dchambers/dchambers.github.io/_posts/articles/2015-10-25-testing-react-components-with-teaspoon-and-unexpected.md

   5. Parent components should not pre-bind arguments to the call-back functions they provide to child components &mdash; any arguments needed within the parent component's call-back should be provided by the child component, causing these arguments to become testable within the binding tests.
   6. If you choose to write your components in ES6 you will need to ensure that any classes or stateless functions have the same name as the component, otherwise your [teaspoon](https://www.npmjs.com/package/teaspoon) queries won't work.

-I would encourage you to skim read the entire set of [React TodoMVC App tests ](https://github.com/dchambers/react-todomvc/tree/master/test) to better understand the effects of these guidelines in practice.
+I would encourage you to skim read the entire set of [React TodoMVC App tests ](https://github.com/dchambers/react-todomvc/tree/master/test) to get a better feel for what this testing style looks like in practice.

 ## Performance